nyx-project/vyhub-documentation/docs/game/fivem.md

 4. Optionally, adjust the config files to your needs.

 ## Group Sync
+You can sell groups and VIP-ranks through VyHub for your gameserver.
+Syncing the user groups can be either done through a command or by using the VyHub Group-Sync feature.
+Read more about syncing groups in the [group](../guide/group/group_sync.md) guide.

 When using ESX, user groups are automatically synced.
 For this to work correctly, the serverbundle must be in `multigoup: disabled` mode.

 VyHub group names can be mapped to in-game groups at the `Advanced Properties` tab in the group settings.